-- When setting up the instrument, the reagent list only contains reagents from the preinstalled Leica programs. - Additional reagents can be added or properties of the reagents can be changed as needed in the reagent list. - Creating or editing a reagent requires "Supervisor" mode.
+- When setting up the instrument, the reagent list only contains reagents from the preinstalled Leica programs and four predefined unloader reagents (→ P. 67 5.9.5 Creating or copying a new staining program). - Additional reagents can be added or properties of the reagents can be changed as needed in the reagent list. - Creating or editing a reagent requires "Supervisor" mode.
 The User status only allows reagent data to be displayed. - Reagents that have been integrated into the bathlayout in active programs cannot be deleted from the reagent list.

-- The RMS slide switch: On Off (→ "Fig. 35-13") allows the reagent management system = RMS (→ P. 92 6.3 Reagent management system (RMS)) to be switched on or off.
+- The RMS slide switch: On Off (→ "Fig. 36-13") allows the reagent management system = RMS (→ P. 89 6.3 Reagent management system (RMS)) to be switched on or off.
 This system controls reagent consumption monitoring.
 We always recommend keeping the RMS switched on and following the instructions for reagent exchange.
 It is not possible to switch off reagent monitoring for the Leica staining kit reagents. - Failure to adhere to the specified intervals can have a negative effect on the staining quality.
 The RMS only works reliably if the data has been correctly stored by the user in advance. - The manufacturer assumes no liability for the staining results in case of errors when entering the reagent data. - The RMS data of the reagents validated by Leica and their designation cannot be edited by the user.